nand-n/gopher/README.md

 In go all data is passed by value , which means that when ever you pass data to function go creates a copyof that data and assign the copy of a prameter variable.
 The function can do whetever it wants to copy with out affecting the orginal data.

 A mutable value is a value that can be changed .
 In go slices , maps , and pointers are mutable data types .
 Even though they are passed by value , they still behave as if they ware passed by references becaluse the 'Value' that copied and passed is reference to the underlying data , not the actual data

+## Pointer and value semantic

+Semantic means relating in language or logic

+#### Value Semantic

+Value semantic refers to when the actual data of a variable is passed to a function or assigned to another variable.
+This means that the new varibale or function parameter gets a completely independent copy of the data.